The Devil Went Down to Georgia: Chart performance

 The original version of the song spent fourteen weeks on the Hot Country Singles charts in 1979, peaking at number 1 and holding the position for one week.
+It was the band's only number one country hit.
 It spent two weeks at a peak of number 3 on the Billboard Hot 100.
-The single was certified Platinum by the RIAA on December 20, 1989, for sales of over two million copies in the United States.
+The single was certified Platinum by the RIAA on December 20, 1989, for sales of over one million copies in the United States.
 In 2003, the song was ranked at #69 on CMT's 100 Greatest Songs of Country Music, and #5 on CMT's 20 Greatest Southern Rock Songs in 2006.
 Since it became available as a download in the digital era, it has also sold 2.49 million digital copies in the US as of November 2019.
 In June 1998, Epic Records re-released the song to country radio, but accidentally sent out the version in which the line "son of a bitch" was uncensored.
 This error was quickly corrected, and the song re-entered the country charts at number 62 for the chart dated June 20, 1998.
 It spent seven weeks on the chart and peaked at number 60.